Rays vs. Red Sox Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- Civale will look to finish five or more innings for the fifth start in a row.
+- Eflin will look to finish five or more innings for the fourth start in a row.

-- He has five appearances this season with zero earned runs allowed out of his 18 chances this season.
+- He has five appearances with no earned runs allowed in 26 chances this season.

 |Opponent